extremeXdev/extremeXdev/README.md

          It seem like Computer science is something destiny for.
         $Focusman, <i>unstoppable motivation</i>.
         `
- lastWord: "In this fast growing world, The Best Skill is <Versatility/>...Keep In touch! 😉";
+ lastWord: `In this fast growing world,
-}
+                The Best Skill is <Versatility/>...Keep In Touch! 😉` }
 ```
 <!-- -->